atomic-debug/CyberAiShield/replit.md

-# RactorIX - AI-Driven IT Automation & Cybersecurity Platform
+# ReactorIX - AI-Driven IT Automation & Cybersecurity Platform

 ## Overview

-RactorIX is a modern web application for a Cyber Consulting/IT MSP AI Automation Agency.
-The platform serves as a professional landing page showcasing the company's AI-driven IT management and cybersecurity services, with the motto "Atomic Solution."
+ReactorIX is a modern web application for a Cyber Consulting/IT MSP AI Automation Agency.
+The platform serves as a professional landing page showcasing the company's AI-driven IT management and cybersecurity services, with the motto "Reactor Solution."
 The application features a responsive design with a cosmic/night sky theme and provides consultation request functionality.

 ## System Architecture